h5bp/html5-boilerplate/src/doc/html.md

 site or application.

-### Google Univeral Analytics Tracking Code
+### Google Universal Analytics Tracking Code

-Finally, an optimized version of the Google Univeral Analytics tracking code is included.
+Finally, an optimized version of the Google Universal Analytics tracking code is included.
 Google recommends that this script be placed at the top of the page.
 Factors to consider: if you place this script at the top of the page, you’ll be able to count users who don’t fully load the page, and you’ll incur the max